pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     ..
 Attribute:: openErrCode

-      If ``openErrCode > 0``, errors have occurred while opening / parsing the document, which usually means document structure issues.
-In this case incremental save cannot be used.
+      If ``openErrCode > 0``, errors have occurred while opening / parsing the document, which usually means damages like document structure issues.
+In this case **incremental** save cannot be used.
+The document is available for processing however, potentially with restrictions (depending on damage details).

       :type: int